 I put this one last because it’s not quite as beautiful as the other villages and has a few phone lines that distract from the town.

-However, this town is VERY easy to get to from Nice and even though it’s a bit more modern than the others, I still think it was worth a visit!
+However, this town is VERY easy to get to from Nice by public transport and even though it’s a bit more modern than the others, I still think it was worth a visit.

 More Hilltop Villages A Bit Further Away

-- St Paul de Vence (the most famous village near Nice besides Eze)
+- Saint Paul de Vence (the most famous village near Nice besides Eze)

 - Haut de Cagnes